 Tezos has a delegated proof-of-stake (DPOS) consensus mechanism, but in Tezos, staking is called “baking”.

 The creation of a new block requires one baker and 32 endorsers.
-The baker is the one that is actually chosen to create the block, the one which will receive a 16 XTZ reward for completing the task.
+The baker is the one that is chosen to create the block and will receive a 16 XTZ reward for completing the task.

 The endorsers are the accounts chosen to verify if the block was baked correctly, and for completing the task, each baker gets 2 XTZ.

-Whether you want to bake or endorse, you need to set up a baking node, and to do that you will need at least one roll which consists of 8,000 XTZ minimum stake.
+Whether you want to bake or endorse, you need to set up a baking node.
+To do that, you will need at least one roll, which consists of 8,000 XTZ minimum stake.